pfheatwole/thesis/source/introduction.rst

 ..
 Establishing a research territory (Context):

-* Paragliding is a recreational flying activity that uses a lightweight, flexible wing called a *paraglider*.

-* Because a paraglider is a non-motorized aircraft, its motion is entirely dictated by interactions with gravity and wind.
-Paragliding pilots are totally dependent on the local air currents to achieve their flight goals.

-* The aerodynamic forces on the wing are the product of the relative velocity between the wing and the air.
+Paragliding is a recreational flying activity that uses a lightweight, flexible wing for non-powered flight.
+Because a paraglider is a non-powered aircraft its motion is entirely dictated by interactions with gravity and wind, which means paragliding pilots are totally dependent on the local air currents to achieve their flight goals.
+As with all lifting surfaces, the aerodynamics of a paragliding wing depend on the relative velocity between the wing and the air, not the relative velocity between the wing and the ground.
 If the air is ascending it allows the pilot to slow their descent, or even gain altitude; conversely, sinking air will cause the wing to descend more quickly.
 The horizontal component of the wind determines the direction and distance the glider can fly.

-* A successful flight depends on the pilot's ability to recognize the structure of the local air currents and navigate them in order to achieve their flight goals, which may include optimizing for flight time, distance, or a particular route.

-* Because a glider is constantly exchanging potential energy to counteract gravity, the pilot must recognize the wind patterns as quickly as possible.
-  One way to improve the odds of success is to learn from previous flights: although local wind configurations are difficult to predict, they can exhibit recurring patterns.
+A successful flight depends on the pilot's ability to recognize the structure of the local air currents and navigate them in order to achieve their flight goals, which may include optimizing for flight time, distance, or a particular route.
+Because a glider is constantly spending energy to counteract the force of gravity, the pilot must recognize the wind patterns as quickly as possible to minimize energy loss.
+Experienced pilots assess the nearby air currents by observing vegetation, birds, or other pilots, but they can also leverage knowledge gained from previous flights: although local wind configurations are difficult to predict, they can exhibit recurring patterns.
 By learning those patterns a pilot can assess the current wind conditions more quickly and with better odds of success, and can prioritize flying to areas that are likely to support their flight goals.

 ..
 Establishing a niche (Problem and Significance):

-* Traditionally, wind patterns are discovered by pilots with a large amount of flight time in a particular area, and are shared directly from one pilot to another.
+Traditionally, wind patterns are discovered by pilots with a large amount of flight time in a particular area, and are shared directly from one pilot to another.
 For the pilot community to learn reliable patterns, individual pilots must first recognize them and then be able to communicate them with precision.

-* An appealing alternative would be to aggregate recorded flight data from many pilots over many flights, detect the wind patterns automatically from those flights, and build a graphical map to communicate the features of the wind field visually instead of relying on verbal descriptions.

-* In support of this idea, there already exist large databases with millions of recorded flights spanning several decades.
+An appealing alternative would be to aggregate recorded flight data from many pilots over many flights, detect the wind patterns automatically from those flights, and build a graphical map to communicate the features of the wind field visually instead of relying on verbal descriptions.
+In support of this idea, there already exist large databases with millions of recorded flights spanning several decades.
 These databases continue to grow as pilots record and share their flights for personal and competition purposes.

-* The difficulty with this option is that common flight devices only record a tiny amount of the information available to a pilot: the average flight record can only be expected to include a time series of positions.
+The difficulty with this option is that common flight devices only record a tiny amount of the information available to a pilot: the average flight record can only be expected to include a time series of positions.
 There is typically no information regarding the orientation, velocity, acceleration, pilot control inputs (brakes, accelerator, etc), or the weather conditions.
 Even the details of the aircraft are unknown.
 The question then becomes whether there is enough information in position-only time series data to recover the wind vectors that were present during a flight.

 ..
 Occupying the niche (Response):

-* This thesis investigates the procedures necessary to produce a regression model over wind fields using position-only time series flight data for a paraglider.
-Its primary contribution is a parametric paraglider dynamics model for simulating paraglider flight tracks for a given wind field and pilot control sequence.
+This thesis investigates the procedures necessary to produce a predictive model for wind fields using position-only time series flight data from a paraglider.
+The primary contribution of this project is a parametric paraglider dynamics model for simulating paraglider flight tracks for a given wind field and pilot control sequence.
 It discusses how the dynamics model enables simulation-based filtering methods to perform statistical flight reconstruction, and the requirements for a flight recording to be suitable for flight reconstruction.
 Lastly, it discusses the requirements for assembling a predictive model suitable for in-flight wind field estimation.

 Context